gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 **Attenuate:** When firing, the Cyclotron State must be either "Warning" or "Critical" to enable this button.

+<div style="clear:both"></div>

 ### Preferences

 <img style="float:right;padding:10px;width:300px;" src="images/WebUI-Main4.jpg"/>

 These provide a web interface for managing options which are accessed via the LED or Config EEPROM menus.
 The settings are divided into 3 sections: Pack, Wand, and Smoke.
 The features available via these sections will be covered in-depth later in this document.

+<div style="clear:both"></div>

 ### Administration

-These links allow you to change or control aspects of the device.

 <img style="float:right;padding:10px;width:300px;" src="images/WebUI-Main5.jpg"/>

+These links allow you to change or control aspects of the available devices in lieu of the EEPROM menu.

 - **Update ESP32 Firmware** - Allows you to update the ESP32 firmware using Over-the-Air updates.
 See the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details
 - **Secure Device WiFi**- Allows changing of the default password for the private WiFi network
 - **Change WiFi Settings** - Provides an optional means of joining an existing, external WiFi network for access of your device
 - **Restart/Resync** - Allows a remote restart of the software by performing a reboot ONLY of the ESP32 device

-At the bottom of the screen is a timestamp representing the date of the software build for the ESP32 firmware, along with the private WiFi network offered by the current device.
-If connected to an external network the current IP address and subnet mask will be displayed.
+At the bottom of the screen is a timestamp representing the date of the software build for the ESP32 firmware, along with the name of the private WiFi network offered by the current device.
+If connected to an external WiFi network the current IP address and subnet mask will be displayed.

 <div style="clear:both"></div>